 As well as the Northern Ireland Protocol, the formal legal terms of the Withdrawal Agreement relate to separation issues such as citizens' rights, the transition period and the financial settlement, as well as provisions to allow businesses more time to adjust to leaving the EU, e.g. the ongoing recognition of professional qualifications.

 The Act to put the Withdrawal Agreement onto the UK statute book, the WAA, has become law.
-The Withdrawal Agreement has also been approved by the European Parliament in a plenary vote and endorsed by the 27 remaining Member States.
+The Withdrawal Agreement was approved by the European Parliament in a plenary vote and endorsed by the 27 remaining Member States.
 It has the status of an international treaty.